-Will a New EBSA Rule Impact ESG Investments in Private Employer Retirement Plans?
+New EBSA Rule may Impact ESG Investments in Private Retirement Plans

 On June 24, the Department of Labor’s (DOL) Employee Benefits Security Administration (EBSA) issued a proposed rule for the Financial Factors in Selecting Plan Investments.
 The rule seeks to clarify guidance for inclusion and selection of Environmental, Social, Governance investments (ESG).